ychsiao0809/BoostDraft-XML/README.md

 ### Todo

-### Summary

-Implement an XMLparser capable of parsing XML string.

-### Changes

-- Implement `XmlParser` in `SimpleXmlValidator` for parsing xml blocks.
-- Identifying start tags and end tags within the blocks.
-- Handling and distinguishing the XML header from tag.

-### Todo

 - Create an XML block class to manage tags, attributes, and content.

 ## Feature #3: Implement XML block